palegret/freecodecamp-meal-prep/src/store/using-vuex.md

 - To call an `action` in Vuex you use a `dispatch`.
 - This is the one line of code for our showRecipes method:
 `this.$store.dispatch('getRecipes', plan);`

+## Creating userJoin Action in Vuex
+- We will create a new action called `userJoin`.
+- By default, the first parameter passed to this action is `context`.
+- I use object destructuring to get just `commit` from `context`.
+- `commit` is how mutations are called.
+- I use Firebase to create the new user in the Firebase database.
+- Firebase authentication provides a method called `createUserWithEmailAndPassword`.
+- We pass the user’s email and password to this method.
+- If it succeeds in registering the user, it returns a user object.
+- We will call two mutations: `setUser` and `setIsAuthenticated`.
+- In `state`, we need to add two new values: `user` and `isAuthenticated`.
+- In `mutations` add a new mutation called `setUser`.
+- Set the state value of `user` to the payload if successful, null if failed.
+- Next, create a second `mutation` called `setIsAuthenticated`.
+- Set the state value of `isAuthenticated` to the payload if successful, false if failed.